notesbytom/notesbytom/cisco-switch/cisco-switch-notes.md

 Reference: [Upgrade Guide for Cisco IOS XE Catalyst 9000 Switches][upgrade]

+To see if a switch is in `INSTALL` mode, use the `show version` commmand.
+Each stack member will be listed along with the Mode Column (INSTALL or BUNDLE).
+As long as the Active switch or supervisor is in INSTALL mode, we should be able to auto-upgrade / autoupgrade all stack members.

 ## Object Groups for Access-Lists

 Extended Access-Lists (ACLs) can now use named object groups - this greatly helps with self-documenting configurations.